qiime2/docs/source/tutorials/moving-pictures.rst

 Again, none of the continuous sample metadata that we have for this data set are correlated with sample composition, so we won't test for those associations here.
 If you're interested in performing those tests, you can use the ``qiime diversity beta-correlation`` and ``qiime diversity bioenv`` commands.

 Finally, ordination is a popular approach for exploring microbial community composition in the context of sample metadata.
 We can use the `Emperor`_ tool to explore principal coordinates (PCoA) plots in the context of sample metadata.
-PCoA is run as part of the ``core-metrics-phylogenetic`` command, so we can generate these plots for unweighted UniFrac and Bray-Curtis as follows.
-The ``--p-custom-axis`` parameter that we pass here is very useful for exploring temporal data.
-The resulting plot will contain axes for principal coordinate 1, principal coordinate 2, and days since the experiment start.
-This is useful for exploring how the samples change over time.
+While our ``core-metrics-phylogenetic`` command did already generate some Emperor plots, we want to pass an optional parameter, ``--p-custom-axis``, which is very useful for exploring time series data.
+The PCoA results that were used in ``core-metrics-phylogeny`` are also available, making it easy to generate new visualizations with Emperor.
+We will generate Emperor plots for unweighted UniFrac and Bray-Curtis so that the resulting plot will contain axes for principal coordinate 1, principal coordinate 2, and days since the experiment start.
+We will use that last axis to explore how these samples changed over time.

 .. command-block::